bhanu0807/Fetch-Android-App/README.md

 </p>

 ### Use Case 4
-- The user opens the app with no internet connection, or the server is down is the middle of fetching the data.
+- The user opens the app with no internet connection, or the server is down in the middle of fetching the data.
 - This will show the error screen with a retry button.

 <p align="center">